-- A cumulative GPA of at least 3.00 must be earned in courses identified in the official GSP.
+- A minimum cumulative GPA of 3.00 must be earned in courses identified in the official GSP.

-- In 600-level courses, a grade of C is minimally acceptable, provided the student maintains a cumulative GPA of 3.00 (B) in all courses applicable to the graduate program.
+- In 600-level courses, a grade of C is minimally acceptable, provided the student maintains a minimum cumulative GPA of 3.00 (B) in all courses applicable to the graduate program.
 At least 21 credits must be taken at the graduate level (600) for any master’s degree, including thesis credits.
-For performance comparison only, in 600-level courses a grade of P (pass) is equivalent to a B or higher, but does not enter into the GPA calculation.
+For performance comparison only, in 600-level courses a grade of P (pass) is equivalent to a minimum grade of B, but does not enter into the GPA calculation.